 The company safety figures overall are solid.
-In 2022, we had zero injuries resulting in absence from work, and the Total Recordable Case Frequency improved by 23% since 2021.
+In 2023 we had one injury resulting in absence from work.

-Further, we had no Major Incidents or other Reportable Marine Occurrences in 2022 or 2021.
+Further, we had no Major Incidents or other Reportable Marine Occurrences in 2023 or 2022.

 Port State Controls (PSC) is the inspection of foreign ships in national ports to verify that the condition of the ship and its equipment comply with the requirements of international regulations and that the ship is manned and operated in compliance with these rules.